-tiles A set of tiles representing each group of sequences, as in the format created by the function TileSeqs. identifier Optional character string used to narrow the search results to those matching a specific identifier.
+tiles A set of tiles representing each group of sequences, as in the format created by the function TileSeqs.

+identifier Optional character string used to narrow the search results to those matching a specific identifier.
 Determines the target group(s) for which probes will be designed.
-If "" then all identifiers are selected. start Integer specifying the starting position in the alignment where potential target sites begin.
-Preferably a position that is included in most sequences in the alignment. end Integer specifying the ending position in the alignment where potential target sites end.
-Preferably a position that is included in most sequences in the alignment.
+If "" then all identifiers are selected.

+start Integer specifying the starting position in the alignment where potential target sites begin.
+Preferably a position that is included in most sequences in the alignend Integer specifying the ending position in the alignment where potential target sites end.
+Preferably a position that is included in most sequences in the alignminLength Integer providing the minimum length of probes to consider in the design.